ShupingR/to-do/README.md

 ### Vercel (Recommended)
 1. Push your code to GitHub
 2. Import project on [Vercel](https://vercel.com)
+3. Add environment variable in Vercel project settings:
+   - Go to Project Settings → Environment Variables
+   - Add `ANTHROPIC_API_KEY` with your Claude API key
-3. Deploy with zero configuration
+4. Deploy with zero configuration

 ### Netlify
 1. Push code to GitHub